On visualization of the linearity problem for mapping class groups of surfaces: Introduction

 \section{Introduction}

+One of the fundamental problems on mapping class groups of surfaces is the {\em linearity problem}.
+It asks whether or not the mapping class group in question admits a faithful {\em finite dimensional} linear representation over some field.
+If a group admits a faithful finite dimensional linear representation over a particular field $K$, we will say that the group is {\em $K$-linear}.

 Let $\Sigma_g$ be an orientable closed surface of genus $g$, and $\M_g$ its mapping class group.
 By definition, $\M_g$ is the group of the isotopy classes of the orientation preserving homeomorphisms of $\Sigma_g$.
 We also consider the once-punctured surface $\Sigma_{g,*}$, by which we mean the pair of the surface $\Sigma_g$ and a distinguished marked point $* \in \Sigma_g$.
 The mapping class group of $\Sigma_{g,*}$, denoted by $\mcg$, is defined as the group of the isotopy classes of the orientation preserving homeomorphisms which preserve the marked point where the isotopy is assumed to always fix the marked point.

-One of the fundamental problems on mapping class groups of surfaces is the {\em linearity problem}.
-It asks whether or not the mapping class group in question admits a faithful {\em finite dimensional} linear representation over {\em some} field.
-If a group admits a faithful finite dimensional linear representation over a particular field $K$, we will say that the group is {\em $K$-linear}.
 As for the case of genus $g=1$, it is classically known that both $\M_1$ and $\M_{1,*}$ are isomorphic to $\SL(2, \Z)$, and hence are $\Q$-linear.
 The linearity of $\M_2$ was established rather recently by Korkmaz \cite{korkmaz} and Bigelow--Budney \cite{bigelow-budney}, using the celebrated works by Bigelow \cite{bigelow} and Krammer \cite{krammer} that Artin's braid groups are linear.
 However, the linearity of $\M_g$ for $g \geq 3$, and also the linearity of $\mcg$ for $g \geq 2$, both seem to remain open.